shanemcw/homebridge-amazondash-MAC/README.md

 A 2021 Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button modification, setup nor the Dash button connecting to a network.

 By December 31, 2019, Amazon removed the capability to set up a Dash button for connection to a network.
-Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the connected button—a process Amazon refers to as "deregistration."
+Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the button—a process Amazon refers to as "deregistration."

 This plugin:
 * uses `airodump-ng`'s ability to report on visible MAC addresses
-* converts the Dash button's attempt to connect to a network on button press as a Homekit button single-press
+* converts the Dash button's *attempt* to connect to a network on button press as a Homekit button single-press
 * does not require modifying the Dash button

 This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).